Chapter 68:

 The Children of Eris

-The Sons of Tartarus’s main base was located in the biggest estate in the entire White Manor district: Lord Carlson Penwise’s mansion.
+The Sons of Tartarus’s main base was located in the biggest estate in the White Manor district: Lord Carlson Penwise’s mansion.

 Its gardens and grounds stretched half a mile around the main house and had tall stone walls surrounding it.
 The main house was gigantic and there were over a hundred guards protecting it at any given time.

-Like they’d discuss, Mimir and the others set the Hierophant on fire, as well as a handful of buildings around it, ensuring that the fire would spread, before heading to White Manor.
+As discussed, Mímir and the others set the Hierophant on fire, as well as a handful of buildings around it, ensuring that the fire would spread, before heading to White Manor.

-Then, Mania teleported back to the Dread Keep to bring a few hundred skeletons and forty Machai to help assault the estate as Mimir and his Ravens began quietly assassinating the guards at the gate.
+Then, Mania teleported back to the Dread Keep to bring a few hundred skeletons and forty Machai to help assault the estate as Mímir and his Ravens began quietly assassinating the guards at the gate.

-Mania leapt up into the master bedroom, quickly killing Carlson and his wife, before opening a portal to the Dread Keep and calling thirty more Machai to take the upper floors of the house.
+Mania leapt up into the master bedroom, promptly killing Carlson and his wife, before opening a portal to the Dread Keep and calling thirty more Machai to take the upper floors of the house.

-Mimir and Fenrir blew through the front doors, quickly slaughtering the guards, and letting the Machai inside.
+Mímir and Fenrir blew through the front doors, quickly slaughtering the guards, and letting the Machai inside.

-Before the attack had begun, Mimir had given strict orders not to let any of the servants, slaves or prisoners they found to be harmed.
+Before the attack had begun, Mímir had given strict orders not to let any of the servants, slaves or prisoners they found to be harmed.
 The guards were to be killed without mercy but the buildings were not to be too badly damaged.

 “I know, I know, I won’t go against my orders or do anything like that.”
 She grinned when she saw two Machai come flying down the stairs dead.
 “Seems like we’ve found the boss.”

 “Why would I be?
 Honestly, you coming to us works out great for us.
-When you’re all dead, then I can finally start working on rebuilding the Sons of Tartarus’s reputation and this time.”
+When you’re all dead, I can finally start working on rebuilding the Sons of Tartarus’s reputation and this time.”
 He lost his happy demeanour.
 “There won’t be anyone dumb enough to cross us again.”

 “If you can win.”